raulf2212/Java-Javascript-Hangout-Management-System/README.md

 # HangoutCreator
 A mobile application designed to allow users to create, find and join hangouts posted by other users.
 It is created using React Native for the UI, Express as a middleware API and Java as a backend server with data persisted from a MySQL database.
 It allows users to join with an id, browse active hangouts, create new events and join activities hosted by other users.

+Information on how to run the application can be found in the README.txt file.

+More information about the design of the project can be found in Instruction Manual.pdf.

 # Functionalities:

 ## **Login Screen**